agropper/maia-cloud-clean/README.md

 - Plan the extraction of DigitalOcean, Cloudant, and Resend integrations into reusable clients.
 - Identify logging, session management, and background jobs that must move into shared infrastructure.

+## Inventory Artifacts
+- [`inventory/server-outline.md`](inventory/server-outline.md) — high-level map of `server.js` responsibilities with proposed destinations in the New Design.

 ## Next Steps
-1. Create an inventory of the major feature areas (auth, chat, knowledge base management, admin tools).
-2. Map each area to its future home (Admin app, Public app, User app, or shared backend package).
-3. Record open questions and dependencies for the new repositories.
+1. Expand the inventory to cover other large files (`src/routes/admin-management-routes.js`, etc.).
+2. Map environment configuration requirements per app (Admin/Public/User).
-4. Outline the minimum shared libraries required before copying code into the new apps.
+3. Outline the minimum shared libraries required before copying code into the new apps.
+4. Record open questions and risks as we discover entanglements in the legacy architecture.

 Add findings and diagrams here as we explore the current codebase.